 A wood fired earth oven (aka. cob oven) can be made from readily available and often free materials.
 The process is deeply rewarding and the result is endless fun and delicious baked goodies!

-If you always dreamed of making your own wood-fired oven pizza in your backyard, it is totally doable.
-Here’s a detailed tutorial to help get you started!
+If you always dreamed of making your own wood-fired oven pizza or bread in your backyard, it is totally doable.
+Here’s a detailed DIY wood fired earth oven tutorial to help get you started!

-Years ago, I was greatly inspired by Kiko’s amazing book Building Your Own Earth Oven.
+Years ago, I was greatly inspired by one of the best books on oven building by our teacher Kiko Denzer, Building Your Own Earth Oven.
 To be in his hands-on class is a dream coming true.

 I will share a quick overview of this amazing class so this post does not get too long.
-If you want to dig deeper, I made a pdf with more details for you to print and keep, see Resources at the end! ( Some of the helpful resources are affiliate links.
+If you want to dig deeper, I made a free ebook on building a simple wood fired earth oven with lots more details for you to download at the end! ( Some of the helpful resources are affiliate links.
 Full disclosure here. )